A Game of Thrones-Chapter 30

 Ned asks if the two squires are from House Lannister.
-When the king admits they are, Ned notes to himself that there are too many Lannisters around the king.
+The king admits they are, and Ned notes to himself that there are too many Lannisters around the king.
 Putting the thought aside, Ned asks about the angry words between the king and his wife.
-Robert takes this opportunity to complain about Cersei’s audacity in telling him he should not participate in the melee, and claims Lyanna Stark would not have done such a thing.
+Robert takes this opportunity to complain about Cersei’s audacity in telling him he should not participate in the melee, and he claims Lyanna Stark would not have done such a thing.
 Ned insists Robert did not really know Lyanna, and that she would have told him he had no business fighting in the melee.
 This does not dissuade Robert, who insists that—unlike Ned—he still has juices running in his veins.
-When Ser Barristan speaks up to explain that no man would dare to strike the king during the melee, Robert is furious and sends Ser Barristan away, but orders Ned to stay and to drink.
+When Ser Barristan speaks up to explain that no man would dare to strike a king during the melee, Robert is furious and sends Ser Barristan away, but orders Ned to stay and to drink.

 Robert laments to Ned that he was never so alive as when he was winning the throne or so dead as after it was won.
 He declares that Ned or Jon Arryn should have been the king, but Ned reminds Robert that he had the best claim.
-The king goes on to tell that he had not wanted to marry after Lyanna’s death and that it was Jon Arryn who recommended the marriage to Cersei Lannister.
-While he does admit that Cersei is beautiful to look at, Robert insists that she is cold and that Jon Arryn was a fool for recommending the marriage; Robert only agreed to it so he'd have the wealth and might of Tywin Lannister on his side should Viserys Targaryen ever return to claim the throne.
+The king declares that he had not wanted to marry after Lyanna’s death and that it was Jon Arryn who recommended Cersei Lannister.
+Robert admits that Cersei is beautiful, but insists that she is cold and that Jon Arryn was a fool for recommending the marriage; Robert only agreed to it so he'd have the wealth and might of Tywin Lannister on his side should Viserys Targaryen ever return to claim the throne.